sharkk2/sharkraft/README.md

 A sandbox game made with lwjgl
-- !very poorly optimized with legacy opengl!
+*very poorly optimized with legacy opengl*